Defining Algorithms

 String / Integer / Float / Boolean

-According to the type, the binding form requires entering a string, number of boolean value.
+According to the type, the binding form requires entering a string, a number, or a Boolean value.

 In the inputs parameter of the script, you will find the inputs node with all input static values.